Master of Science in Kinesiology

 Professional Preparation Area

-Choose 6 hours of kinesiology electives and any three-hour graduate elective (approved by program director).
+Choose 6 hours of Kinesiology or Sport Management electives and any three-hour graduate elective (approved by program director).

 Total Credit Hours Required